 He groaned softly, resting the palm of his hands in front of him, and tried to heave himself upwards, but his arms faltered and he lurched forward.
 Before he landed face-first on the floor, a pair of hands grabbed him by the arms and steadied him.

 “Thanks, Zoe,” Dan mumbled, still disoriented from the fall.
 He brought a hand to his head and winced when he felt a bruise forming.

 “Er, for what?”
 Zoe called out, and Dan looked up to see that she was on the other side of the clearing, supporting Alfie while Beth inspected his head.

 “Wha…?”
 Dan frowned, wheeled around, and yelped when he saw Felix grinning sheepishly at him.
 “Er,” he managed before his brain suddenly melted and all coherent thought flew out the window.
-The same warm, fuzzy tingle from their first meeting resurfaced at full thought, leaving Dan slightly breathless.
+The same warm, fuzzy tingle from their first meeting resurfaced at full force, leaving Dan slightly breathless.
 He was overreacting, of course he was.
-It was just Felix.
+It was only Felix.